openjfx/samples/IDE/NetBeans/README.md

 Clone the sample, open it with NetBeans, and make sure the paths for Java 11 and JavaFX 11 match those on your machine.

 Clean and build with regular button to create a custom JRE.
-Not Run with regular button.
+Run with regular button.

 To run the custom JRE on Mac: